 Chlamydia is another bacterial infection that can potentially cause hematuria.
 This sexually transmitted infection is caused by the Chlamydia trachomatis bacterium.
 Chlamydia is the most common bacterial STI in the world, and thousands of people are diagnosed with the infection every year in the UK.

 Similar to a Gonorrhoea infection, during a Chlamydia infection, bacteria infect the urinary tract, causing inflammation.
 This inflammation can, in some cases, cause hematuria.
+Once again this is an extremely unlikely scenario, but is definitely more common if the Chlyamida infection has reached the prostate.
+If there is blood in the urine and prostatic symptoms (difficulty peeing), Chlamydia is definitely an infection to look for.

 Other Chlamydia symptoms include pain during sex, unusual discharge from the vagina and penis, and painful urination.